 The NCC will apply Dutch civil procedural law

 Court fees for cases brought before the Netherlands Commercial Court (NCC) and the Netherlands Commercial Court of Appeal (NCCA) are proposed to be € 15,000 and € 20,000 respectively.
 Although higher than ordinary Dutch legal proceedings, this is a cost-effective alternative in comparison to having cases heard by international commercial courts in other countries where fees may be much higher.
 Furthermore, there are plans to allow the NCC, in certain cases, to mitigate costs for those parties that demonstrably cannot carry them

-Litigation before the NCC can only take place on a voluntary basis, so an agreement is needed to settle a dispute through the NCC.
+Litigation before the NCC can only take place on a voluntary basis, so an written agreement is needed to settle a dispute through the NCC.
 Parties can choose to bring their dispute before the NCC at any moment

 no minimum interest criterion

 Claims of an undetermined value and disputes between small businesses can also be judged by the Netherlands Commercial Court.
 However, there are a few limitations; cases that belong at the sub-district court (i.e. ‘’cantonal court cases’’, such as employment law cases, rental disputes, claims below € 25,000, etc.) are excluded from the NCC.